-- Understanding of core ideas of Phenomenology - Application of Phenomenology in research and scholarship
+- Understanding of core ideas of Phenomenology - Application of Phenomenology in research and scholarship level.
+It requires intensive training using conventional and innovative qualitative techniques as well as training in related software tools.

 HOD-883QA Advanced Research Methodologies: Advanced Qualitative Methods, 2 or 4 semester credits